rfrost10/Image-Comparator/Image-Comparator-Singularity/README.md

 # Deploy couchdb singularity container

-Decide on a place to store the couchdb data. ```/opt/couchdb/data``` is where a normal couchdb installs will store data (in the container).
-For isngularity we work out of sandboxes so this will reside in the sandbox.
+For singularity we work out of sandboxes so this will reside in the sandbox.

 ## Preparation
 > Note these are really duplicated instructions from [Martinos Singularity and Compute Instructions](https://www.nmr.mgh.harvard.edu/martinos/userInfo/computer/